-Student pharmacists are required to participate in mandatory meetings while enrolled in the program.
-Meetings time, location and further detail will be communicated in advance and each student is responsible for attendance and any travel and accommodation expense they may incur.
+Students are required to participate in mandatory meetings while enrolled in the program.
+Meetings time, location and further detail will be communicated in advance.
+Each student is responsible for attendance and any travel and accommodation expense incurred.

 Experiential Education Orientation Meetings